Suicide of Ajax Vase

-The Suicide of Ajax Vase depicting the suicide of Ajax is a neck amphora, painted in the black-figure style.
+The Suicide of Ajax Vase by the Black-Figure master Exekias depicts the suicide of Ajax is a neck amphora, painted in the black-figure style.
 It is now in the Château-musée de Boulogne-sur-Mer in France.
-The painter was Exekias, who made this work in Athens at the end of the Archaic Period, around 530 BC.
-The scene shows Ajax preparing for his suicide, a unique scene in Ancient Greek art.
-Black-figure is a technique for pottery decoration where the painter would paint the figures in black paint and leave the background as unpainted clay.
+The painter, Exekias, made this work in Athens at the end of the Archaic Period, around 540-530 BCE.
+The scene shows Ajax preparing for his suicide.
 Ajax appears in the middle, bent over his sword which he is placing in the ground.
-There is a tree to one side of him and his suit of armor to the other side.
+There is a tree to one side of him and his suit of armor (with his helmet facing the scene and a gorgoneion on his shield, looking out at the viewer) to the other side.
 There is a line of geometric decoration at the top of the scene and at the bottom of the amphora.

+It was suggested by Jeffrey Hurwit that the tree is an example of "pathetic fallacy," though this idea was strongly contested by John Madden.

+While Exekias' version of the Suicide of Ajax is particularly well known, other examples of this scene, by other vase painters, also survive.
+These include a red-figure scene in a kylix (wine cup) attributed to the Brygos Painter (ca. 490 BCE) in the Getty Museum and a red-figure scene on an Etruscan calyx-krater (ca. 400-350 BCE) now in the British Museum.

 Exekias

-Exekias is a well-known Greek artist.
-He put images of the Trojan War, and Ajax in particular, on his work quite often.
+Exekias was a well-known ancient Greek black-figure vase painter.
+His work commonly drew on scenes from the Trojan War.
 Ajax appears on his work more than any other Greek artist's work.
 Ajax was supposedly born on the island of Salamis, which is where Exekias is believed to be from.
 Some scholars infer that this connection is one of the reasons Exekias chooses to depict Ajax so often.
 Exekias is known for being able to show tension and emotion in scenes very well.

 Myth

-Ajax was considered the second-best hero at Troy, after his cousin Achilles.
+Ajax was considered the second-greatest hero at Troy, after his cousin Achilles.
 Once Achilles dies, Ajax and Odysseus debate over who should receive his armor.
 When Odysseus is given the armor, Ajax goes mad.
 He kills Greek cattle believing that it is the Greeks.
 Once he becomes aware of what he has done, he commits suicide.
 Ajax believes that after the cattle incident, killing himself is the only way to keep his status as a hero and to avoid bringing shame to his noble father Telamon.